guptaryan73/MentorConnect/README.md

 ### Easter Egg

 For those who love surprises, we have included a hidden Easter Egg feature.
-On the signup page, enter "batman" in the username field and turn up the volume for the best experience.
+On the signup page, enter `batman` in the username field and turn up the volume for the best experience.
 Get ready to be ... _**mindblown 🦇**_

 ## Awards

-Our project, MyMind, was honored with the "Best Design" and "Best Teamwork" awards out of 219 students for its innovative approach to virtual therapy.
+Our project, MyMind, was honoured with the "Best Design" and "Best Teamwork" awards out of 219 students for its innovative approach to virtual therapy.
 MyMind offers virtual therapy sessions, ensuring both patients and therapists can comfortably engage from their homes, and students can attend to their mental health within their busy schedules.
-This recognition reflects our dedication to user-centered design and effective teamwork throughout the development process.
+This recognition reflects our dedication to user-centred design and effective teamwork throughout the development process.

 For more details, you can read the [full article here](https://commons.bcit.ca/news/2022/06/computing-students-develop-apps-to-make-life-better/).